AndersDeath/diary2/000-current.md

 # 11 Juli - Donnerstag - Berlin - 658 Tag der Einwanderung - Warm Rainy

 I was at home toaday.
 I like such days.
+Office is a good thing is some respect but destroying.